wmayner/pyphi/docs/conventions.rst

 Transition probability matrix conventions
 =========================================

-A |Network| can be built with a transition probability matrix (TPM) in any of the three forms described below.
+A |Network| can be created with a transition probability matrix (TPM) in any of the three forms described below.
 However, in PyPhi the canonical TPM representation is **multidimensional state-by-node form**.
 The TPM will be converted to this form when the |Network| is built.